-01. Creating the basic scene
+01. Create the basic scene(opens in new tab)

 First we need to start by creating the environment that the type will sit within.
 Begin by drawing a large rectangle that fits to your document bounds by using the Rectangle tool.
 Now draw another one in a lighter shade that is half the height and sits flush to the bottom of the document creating the effect of a horizon line.

 Next use the type tool to draw a large text box and type out the word that you want to work with.
 Take some time when choosing the typeface, bolder sans-serif faces will have more impact than serifs.
-In the above example, I've used Gotham in its Black weight and then kerned the letters back by holding alt and the left and right arrow keys.
+In the above example, we've used Gotham in its Black weight and then kerned the letters back by holding alt and the left and right arrow keys.

-02. Setting the light source
+02. Set the light source(opens in new tab)

-03. Applying gradients to create depth(opens in new tab)
+03. Apply gradients to create depth(opens in new tab)

 Next, select the background and apply a linear gradient to it by bringing up the gradient panel.
 By default this will be a black to white gradient.
 To make it a smooth gradient create three swatches that range from dark to light in your chosen colour covering the shadows, mid tones and highlights.

-Next drag the swatches onto the gradient slider in the correct order so that the gradient gets lighter towards the light source.
+Next, drag the swatches onto the gradient slider in the correct order so that the gradient gets lighter towards the light source.
 Set the angle to 30 degrees and then repeat the process for the horizon line but with a 90 degree angle and with its blending mode set to multiply.

 Now navigate to Type > Create Outlines so that the type is no longer live text and will now act as a vector object.
 Copy the type and paste it in place so that it sits exactly on top of the original type.
-Fill it with white and then draw a large rectangle that covers the bottom half of the type.
+Fill it with white and then draw a large rectangle that covers the bottom half of the type.(opens in new tab)

 Now select both the top type and the rectangle and use the minus function from the pathfinder panel to delete the bottom half of the type.

-05. Creating the reflection
+05. Create the reflection(opens in new tab)

-Now you can use the 'Shear X angle' tool, also found in the top bar, to skew the reflection away from the light source to give it a more realistic effect.
+Now you can use the Shear X Angle tool, also found in the top bar, to skew the reflection away from the light source to give it a more realistic effect.(opens in new tab)

-06. Additional details
+06. Add further details(opens in new tab)

 We've covered the essentials in the above five steps but it's up to you how much further you take it.
-You may wish to add more depth as I've done above by increasing the contrast of our darkest and lightest tints.
+You may wish to add more depth as we've done above by increasing the contrast of our darkest and lightest tints.